JdoubleG/PSL-Project1/README.md

 The data set contains home sales for years 2006 through 2010 with 2930 rows of data across 83 columns with 4 types of data: continuous, discrete, ordinal, and categorical (nominal).
 Data was modified to be more suitable towards machine learning as some variables were recorded in a manner which are more convenient for humans than for machines.
 This includes eliminating irrelevant data and outliers, converting data to a format suitable for numeric computation,  redefine variable when it was not experessed elegantly, or contained strong correlation to another very similar variable.

 ### Repair
 Only one variable (Garage_Yr_Blt) contained missing values.
 Inspection of records in the data indicated the homes with the missing values did not have a garage.
-Therefore, the missing values were replaced with zeros.
+Therefore, the missing values were replaced with zeros, "repairing" the data.

 After the data was repaired, a copy was made for each training method employed so data could be further transformed in a manner appropriate for the training method.

 ### Dropped Variables
 Several variables demonstrated little or no correlation to Sale_Price of the home, so they were dropped from the model (e.g. Latitude, Longitude, PID, ...)

-### Categorical Variables
+### Ordered Categorical Variables
 Categorical variables utilizing levels as a rating system of increasing quality were converted to ordinal variables with integer values.

-### Ordinal Variables
+### Unordered Nominal Variables
 Categorical variables utilizing levels of nominal values were converted to distinct binary variables (one-hot encoding) with each binary variable representing one nominal value in the original variable.
 For each converted categorical variable, K-1 binary variables were generated where K is the number of levels in the variable when K > 2.

 ### Winsor Method